Atomic History - Effective Tracking of Individual Inventory Items, Orders, and Invoices

 Further to the right are the Quantity and Status columns.
 The Status column has three possible values: in-stock, out-of-stock, and discontinued.
 When Dsco decrements the quantity down to 0, the status is automatically changed to out-of-stock.

 The Batch ID

-The history also shows a column entitled Batch ID on the right-hand side.
+The history also shows a column entitled Batch ID.

 This column shows a long alphanumeric value, beginning with the letter p, which is an identifier internal to Dsco called the batch ID.
 Every instance of a file being processed by the Dsco platform, be it an import, export, or manual/portal process, is assigned a unique batch ID.
 Here in the history entry, the batch ID shown is associated with the specific event indicated in the Event / Data column.
 If the batch ID is an active link, selecting it will take you directly to the log to see the details of that process.
 If the batch ID is not an active link, it means the process does not belong to your Dsco account, and therefore you cannot view the logs for that process.